Geeksltd/GCop/Rules/GCop138.md

 There may be scenarios that just don't want the method to throw an exception and would rather silence the error.
 Those cases are rare, but it happens.
 In those cases you must at least:

 - Log the error, so it can be investigated later.
+- Write a message to Console, so at least during development and debugging it has a chance of being noticed.
-- If you believe that even logging is not necessary in your case, document that explicitly by adding a comment such as "No logging is needed".
+- If you believe that neither of the above are necessary in your case, document that explicitly by adding a comment such as "No logging is needed".

-If the body of an exception block doesn't rethrow the error, Gcop will look for the term "log" in the code.
+If the body of an exception block doesn't rethrow the error, Gcop will look for the term "log" or "console" in your code.
 It doesn't care if it's a real log invokation or a comment.
 The purpose here is to ensure you have thought about this and made a contious decision, rather than omitting it by accident or ignorance.

 ## Keeping information about the original exception
 When you catch an exception and then throw a new exception, the stack trace (containing information about the original exception) will get lost.
 To prevent that you should either: